databricks/terraform-provider-databricks/docs/resources/mws_customer_managed_keys.md

 * `aws_key_info` - This field is a block and is documented below.
 * `account_id` - Account Id that could be found in the bottom left corner of [Accounts Console](https://accounts.cloud.databricks.com/)
+* `use_cases` - list of use cases for which this key will be used.
+Possible values are:
+  * `MANAGED_SERVICES` - for encryption of the workspace objects (notebooks, secrets) that are stored in the control plane
+  * `STORAGE` - for encryption of the  DBFS Storage & Cluster EBS Volumes

 ### aws_key_info Configuration Block